 In order to be plural you must have experienced severe repeated trauma, usually sexual abuse, before a specific cutoff age.

-Tulpamancers indicate otherwise, having intentionally created headmates without trauma well into adulthood.
-There are strong theories that this is what may lead to specific kinds of plurality, but they are not definitively proven theories, and it would be unethical to do so.
+Tulpamancers indicate otherwise, having intentionally created headmates without trauma well into adulthood, and many people self-report being plural before they experienced trauma.
+There are strong theories that frequent adverse childhood experiences is what may lead to specific kinds of plurality, but they are not definitively proven theories, and it would be unethical to do so.
 Science doesn't know anything for sure about how someone becomes plural.

-Plurals are dangerous and most systems have violent alters or alters that harm the body.
+Plurals are dangerous and most systems have violent alters.

 No, this is a movie thing.
 Plurals are much more likely to experience abuse than to abuse others.
-Some systems have violent headmates, but some singlets are also violent and self-harm.
-Should all singlets be considered dangerous to themselves or others by this metric?
+Some systems have aggressive headmates, but some singlets are also violent.
+Should all singlets be considered dangerous to others by this metric?

 Plurals are never aware that they are plural, or when they are, they have full memory blanks when others are in control of the body.

-Right in the OSDD criteria one of the types of it says ‘no amnesia’, so even by dsm standards this is wrong.
+Both the ICD and DSM have diagnoses that mention that the system may not have amnesia, so even by strict-medical standards this is wrong.
 They may not have the language to know what is going on or may repress it, but many plurals learn they are plural before a therapist discovers their plurality and tells them.

-Integration is required to be healthy and every system is capable of it.
+Integration is required to be healthy and every system is capable of becoming singlet again.

-No and no. Integration is one method to help lead a functioning life, but it is not the only way and many systems are not capable of fully integrating and staying that way, much less that this state is one that will cause less stress than being plural.
+No and no. Full Integration/Final Fusion/Unification is one method to help lead a functioning life, but it is not the only way and many systems are not capable of fully integrating and staying that way, much less that this state is one that will cause less stress than being plural.

 DID/OSDD is the only valid kind of plurality, everyone else is faking!

-Not only does the DSM that this thinking worships flat out disagree in multiple ways, but using the DSM, and to that extent an industry that abuses and ignores the voices of the neurodiverse quite often, as the end-all-be-all of experience isn't a good look.
+Not only does the DSM and ICD that this thinking worships flat out disagree in multiple ways, but using these manuals, and to that extent an industry that abuses and ignores the voices of the neurodiverse quite often, as the end-all-be-all of experience isn't a good look.
 This sort of thinking has grown more and more common in certain corners of the internet, and it is still wrong.
-Respectability politics historically do not solve the problem.
+Respectability politics historically do not solve problems.